 The plague caused the death of millions in the middle ages.
 This was because of poor hygiene and the lack of antibiotics.
 Rats were the reservoir for fleas containing the plague bugs that would jump to humans, bite their skin and infect them with the bacterium, Yersinia pestis.
 In the United States the first cases occurred only in 1900 as part of the third pandemic that had started in China.
-At that time steamships with merchandise and infested rats from Hong Kong were imported to harbor cities in the west causing outbreaks of the plague.
+At that time steamships rats and merchandise from Hong Kong were brought to harbor cities in the west.
+As the rats carried the infection it caused outbreaks of the plague.
 The last epidemic in the US was in Los Angeles from 1924 to 1925.
 Since then there have been sporadic cases of the plague, mainly the bubonic type.

 Types of the plague